adamokasha/react-material-ui-boilerplate/readme.md

 ### Usage in Development
 1. Clone repo and install dependencies.
-2. Run 'npm run build' from cli to generate public/dist.
+2. Run 'npm run dev' from cli to generate public/dist.
 3. Run 'npm run dev-server' for development with live-reloading.

 ### NPM Scripts